iegomez/lds/README.md

 ### Building

-The package is written in Go and tested with Go v 1.12.
-Make sure you have go installed before.
-The GUI is built using https://github.com/inkyblackness/imgui-go and OpenGL 3.2, so please check that repo to see requirements for your system.
-It also depends on Redis.
+The package is written in Go and tested with Go 1.12, which can be downloaded from https://golang.org/dl/.
+The GUI is built using [imgui-go](https://github.com/inkyblackness/imgui-go) and OpenGL 3.2.
+Finally, the program depends on Redis.

-So something like this should work for Debian / Ubuntu / Mint:
+Something like this should work for Debian / Ubuntu / Mint, but please check [imgui-go](https://github.com/inkyblackness/imgui-go) and general OpenGL docs to see requirements for your system:

 ```
 sudo apt install build-essential libgl1 libgl1-mesa-dev libgl1-mesa-glx redis-server
 ```

-Once those are met, you may build the package like this:
+Once those are met, you may build the package like this, which will manage dependencies using Go modules:

 ```
 make